-December is off to a good start.
 I’ve been looking forward to today’s ‘wine-tasting adventure’ for ages.
-OK, so it’s another coach trip where Bev and Rachel sit together as I ride behind them trying to join in, but at least this time there’s booze involved.
+Yes, it might just be another coach trip where Bev and Rachel sit together as I ride behind them trying to join in, but at least this time there’s booze involved.
 I’ve forgotten what a decent pinot tastes like.
 If it’s not served in a cardboard cube on a two-for-one offer I’ve not even bothered recently.

-“Inebriation is so in right now,” I told Bev.
+“Inebriation incoming,” I said to Bev.
 “I’m going to neck all the freebies and get totally discombobulated.
 The kidneys are evil and must be punished!”

 She grinned enthusiastically.
-“I have no idea what you’re saying, so I’m smiling and nodding!”
+“I have no idea what you’re both saying, so I’m smiling and nodding!”

-None of us will be doing any of that swill-and-spit sampling malarky, of course.
+None of us will be doing any of that swill-and-spit sampling nonsense.
 That’s one of the few things we do have in common.
-We swallow
+We all swallow.

 1am

-I’ve been stuck with a right cockwomble all day.
+I’ve been stuck on a coach with a right cockwomble all day.

-Florence-Elizabeth Butterfield, a young cardigan-and-Croc wearing spinster-in-the-making, strutted onto the coach this morning like she owned it.
-She pushed my bag, deliberately placed next to me to avoid having to make pleasantries with a stranger, onto the floor and plonked herself down without an apology.
+Florence-Elizabeth Butterfield, a young cardigan-and-Croc wearing spinster-in-the-making, strutted onto our tourbus this morning like she owned it.
+She pushed my bag onto the floor, which had been deliberately placed next to me to avoid me having to make pleasantries with a stranger, and plonked herself down without an apology.

 I was immediately infuriated.